 It is no secret that the current economic environment has affected millions of Americans.
-Many restaurants have closed and loyal employee s for years have lost their jobs.
-But, as with any negative event some have excelled in a very tough environment .
-One of those risk takers who as expanded in this contracting economy is Raymond Nisi and his Double Helix Brand.
+Many restaurants have closed and loyal employees for years have lost their jobs, thus requiring them to get in touch with somewhere like this professional resume writing service in NC to help them improve their resume so the process of finding a new job isn’t a long and tiring one.
+But, as with any negative event some have excelled in a very tough environment.
+One of those risk-takers who has expanded in this contracting economy is Raymond Nisi and his Double Helix Brand.

 His next venture took him to Town Square Shopping center where he opened Double Helix Wine and Whisky lounge.
 The lounge features a full bar that offers over 30 unique wines by the glass, 50 whiskeys, sampler flights, and Double Helix’s signature “winetails”.
 Chef Doug Vega, whose previous experience includes Daniel Boulud’s DB Brasserie heads up the kitchen and has created a wine and spirit-friendly small-plates tasting menu.